openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

     -   Select the Write Buffer (the amount of data that can be in the DTL but not available in the Backend).

 -   On the fourth tab
-    -   In case you have a [Hypervisor Management Center](administration.md#hmc) (vCenter, OpenStack) configured, you can automatically configure the vPool on the hypervisor.
-    -   In case you don't have a Hypervisor Management Center configured, you will not be able to check the checkbox.
-Some manual actions might have to be taken to correctly configure the host to use the vPool.

--   On the fifth tab
     -   Validate the values and click **Finish** to complete.

 Additional vPools can be added to the Storage Router by executing the same steps again.

-##### Sync

-Syncs the status in the Open vStorage model with the actual status on the Hypervisor of all vMachines using the vPool.
-It is highly unlikely that the stored model and the reality get out of sync but it is possible due to f.e. when the task scheduler or message queue crashes.

-#### vMachines

-Under vMachines all vMachines served by the vPool are listed.
-To see more details of a vMachine, click its name.

 #### vDisks